Kitware/VTK/Documentation/docs/vtk_file_formats/vtkxml_file_format.md

 All of the data and geometry specifications use _DataArray_ elements to describe their actual content as follows:

-* **DataArray** — The _DataArray_ element stores a sequence of values of one type.
+* **DataArray**.
+The _DataArray_ element stores a sequence of values of one type.
 There may be one or more components per value.

 ```{code-block} xml
 :force: